-This course examines the history, politics and economics of market regulation in the United States.
+nomics of market regulation in the United States.
 Class discussions will focus on the arguments for and against state intervention in the market.
 We will also explore the meaning of "market failure" and "government failure" in the context of financial markets, transportation, the environment, health care, and public utilities.
 Dist: SOC